 Strength and Conditioning Science is associated with the physical preparation and coaching of sports performers.

 St Mary's is internationally recognised as the front-runner for strength and conditioning education.
-The programme is delivered in a 5,000 square-foot Performance Education Centre, providing you with the opportunity to practice their skills in a state-of-the-art strength and conditioning facility.
+The course is delivered in a 5,000 square-foot Performance Education Centre, providing you with the opportunity to practice your skills in a state-of-the-art strength and conditioning facility.

 Developing coaching experience alongside your studies is crucial.
-The programme has excellent links with numerous clubs and organisations in the region to enable you to obtain the necessary coaching experience required to secure employment upon graduation.
+The course has excellent links with clubs and organisations from a variety of sports, including Crystal Palace FC, Fulham FC, London Irish RFC, University London Boat Club and Sutton Tennis Academy.
+We also have students embedded within the world renowned Royal Ballet Company and Royal Ballet School in central London.
+These links enable you to obtain the necessary coaching experience needed to secure employment upon graduating.

 Why St Mary's?

-The Strength and Conditioning Science degree was launched in 2007 and has evolved into a highly successful programme with the reputation of producing outstanding Strength and Conditioning coaches.
-The programme is delivered by highly experienced, accredited coaches who are friendly and approachable.
+Strength and Conditioning Science at St Mary’s University was the first course of its kind in the country and has evolved into a highly successful programme with a reputation of producing outstanding Strength and Conditioning coaches, delivered by accredited and highly experienced coaches.

 - Programme syllabus mapped to UK Strength and Conditioning Association competency document